kkr244/Lab-3-Circuit-Analysis/README.md

 1. Look at the simulation software and determine current I1-I7 from the circuit.
 2. Use the multimeter to measure the voltage drop across resistors R1-R8 and record in a table.
 3. Use the circuit in the simulation softwaree to determine the simulated voltage drop across each resistor.

+Part 3:
+1. Determine the correct resistance to place in series with a sensor that ranges from 0-19.650 kOhms and a 14.1 V input voltage to yield a voltage output between 0-5 V across the sensor.

+Part 4:
+1. Login to TinkerCAD Circuit.
+2. Run the start Analog Input.